Adzz/yarn_command_action/README.md

-# Yarn Command Github Action
+# Javascript Command Github Action

 This is a simple action to allow you to run any command defined in your package.json e.g. `yarn test` or `npm test`.
 This command will install packages if that has not been done first, then run the supplied command.

+Currently uses node:12.16.1-alpine3.9 docker container.

 # Examples